Kumarmehta019/Museum-Mapper/README.md

 |    8     | **`Key Learnings`**|

  ## 1. Project Overview
 As a group of four, we were briefed to **build a full-stack application**.
 As a group we had to decide on a common theme for the project.
-We all made a list of interests we had and from that we both had a common interest in museums and decided to build a website dedicated to information about natural history museums in England.
+We all made a list of interests we had and from that we all had a common interest in museums and decided to build a website dedicated to information about natural history museums in England.

 <img width="1800" alt="Home" src="https://user-images.githubusercontent.com/88886169/147877473-e40126bc-dcea-435a-a9f3-198d08c720b2.png">